In fact, he tells it this way:

 I wanted to know what was wrong with it and how to fix it, but all I heard from an editor was that it was excrement, and that wasn’t the word he used.

 Have you grown tired of hearing that your writing “doesn’t meet a current need,” and are you ready for some straight talk on how to make it salable?

 I’m seeking first-page submissions for a Manuscript Repair & Rewrite session, which I normally limit to members of my Jerry Jenkins Writers Guild.
 This request is open to everyone.

 That includes you.

-My team will choose one page of fiction and one of nonfiction, on which I’ll conduct a heavy edit and rewrite and, in a free live webinar October 24, thoroughly explain why I recommend every change.
+My team will choose at least one page of fiction and one of nonfiction, on which I’ll conduct a heavy edit and rewrite and, in a free live webinar on April 17, thoroughly explain why I recommend every change.

 I’ll be straightforward without being unkind, but I do tell the truth.

 Even if your page isn’t selected, you’re sure to benefit from watching the work I do.
 Pencil in the session on your calendar and watch your email for the details later.